madaboutcode/madaboutcode.github.com/_posts/2013-03-24-back-from-dead.md

 Now on to the coolest part of this setup - Jekyll is opensource and free, Github pages is free and Disqus is also free (atleast for my traffic volumes).
 So other than the $10/year for the domain, hosting this blog is completely free!

-The source code for the blog is available at my [repo](https://github.com/madaboutcode/madaboutcode.github.com).
+You cn check out the source code for this blog [here](https://github.com/madaboutcode/madaboutcode.github.com).
 Feel free to fork it and use it for your own blog if you like what you see.